 - Awarded: $399,924

 Cyber Security Learning in Computer Science Programs

-This three-year grant, through HBCU-UP Collaborative Research Program, will to develop three educational simulations to teach cybersecurity concepts to better prepare computer science students at WSSU and NC A&T for high-demand careers in cybersecurity.
+This three-year grant, through the NSF's Division of Undergraduate Education, will to develop three educational simulations to teach cybersecurity concepts to better prepare computer science students at WSSU and NC A&T for high-demand careers in cybersecurity.
 Two undergraduate and one graduate student will receive stipends annually through the grant.

 - PI: Jinghua Zhang; Co-PI: Elva Jones

 This three-year grant, through the NSF’s Division of Undergraduate Education, will measure the effects of OneUp, an online learning platform, on the engagement and academic performance of students in computer science and data science courses.
 The results of this research may lead to better design of online learning environments that support student motivation and contribute to improving undergraduate STEM education.
 The grant will support stipends annually for two undergraduate and one graduate student.